-- The gallery is comprised of 181 linear feet and 3,500 square feet of space, suitable for two- and three-dimensional artworks.
+- The Concourse Gallery is comprised of 181 linear feet and 3,500 square feet of space, suitable for a variety of mediums

 - The gallery is part of an open, public gathering space and therefore considered “low security.”
 Any groups scheduled to meet in the space are advised of our guidelines to protect and not obscure the artwork on exhibit.

 - Works on exhibit are insured by the City of Upper Arlington.

 - The Cultural Arts Division does requires a 10% commission for pieces that are sold.

 - We strive to balance the desire for exhibition space by professional and community artists with the provision of an engaging and varied schedule of exhibitions.
 The works of student, emerging, amateur and professional artists—be they local, regional or further afield—are welcome and regularly featured within the gallery exhibition schedule.